jju/bike/220917-jimhornergrandprix2022.md

 [^2]: On lap 2 or so, I saw the kid's mom taking pictures and I gasped out that he was really good.
 [^3]: At the time I thought this descent was crazy.
 Now, having watched real cyclocross at speed I realize how tame it was, and how much I need to work on my skills.

 Throughout the race I was hovering around 9th or 10th, having gotten stuck way behind the main group of riders due to my terrible descending.
 By the third lap I was so tired I clipped my pedal on the ground and wiped out on an off-camber bit[^3] just after the pit.
 I managed to pull through and followed the kid I'd been riding with all race across the line.
-Some of the guys I'd seen at [[220902-tubsontubs2022|Tubs on Tubs]] were at the finish and I made some comment about hoping there was a prize for being beaten by an 11-year-old.
+Some of the guys I'd seen at [Tubs on Tubs](220902-tubsontubs2022.md) were at the finish and I made some comment about hoping there was a prize for being beaten by an 11-year-old.

-[^3]: Off-camber remained my nemesis at [[221015-zombiebabywaltercross2022|Zombie Baby Walter Cross]]
+[^3]: Off-camber remained my nemesis at [Zombie Baby Walter Cross](221015-zombiebabywaltercross2022.md)

 In the end this turned out to be my best placing of the 2022 season, but it wasn't my favourite race.